 The Jews then disputed among themselves, saying, "How can this man give us his flesh to eat?"
 So Jesus said to them, "Very truly, I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 Those who eat my flesh and drink my blood have eternal life, and I will raise them up on the last day; for my flesh is true food and my blood is true drink.
 Those who eat my flesh and drink my blood abide in me, and I in them.
 Just as the living Father sent me, and I live because of the Father, so whoever eats me will live because of me.
 This is the bread that came down from heaven, not like that which your ancestors ate, and they died.
 But the one who eats this bread will live forever."

-We invite people to our home and put food and drink before them and we invite them to eat and drink.
-Jesus invites us to his table and he puts himself before us as food and drink and invites us to eat and drink.
-In language that is very daring Jesus declares himself to be our food and drink, the one who can satisfy our deepest hungers and thirsts, our hunger and thirst for life.
-Jesus declares in that gospel, 'anyone who eats my flesh and drinks my blood has eternal life.'
-We come to the Eucharist to draw life from the risen Lord to draw God's life from him, God's love.
-We are then sent from the Eucharist to be channels of that life, of that love, for each other.
-We come to the Eucharist hungering and thirsting for life, for authentic life, the life of God, the love of God, and we are sent out from the Eucharist as life givers, as agents of God's life and love within our homes, our society, our world.
+When we invite people to visit us, we offer them food and drink to nourish and cherish them.
+Jesus invites us to his table and he puts himself before us as food and drink to nourish our spirit.
+In daring language he declares himself to be our food and drink, the one who can satisfy our deepest hungers and thirsts, our hunger and thirst for life.
+Jesus promises that 'whoever eats my flesh and drinks my blood has eternal life.'
+We receive the Eucharist to draw spiritual life and motivation from the risen Lord.
+We are then sent out from the Eucharist to be channels of that life for each other.
+In a real sense we are sent out from the Eucharist as life givers, as agents of God's life and love for our homes, our society, our world.

 Jesus is living food for us, sent from the Father in heaven.
 Unlike ordinary food, which just sustains bodily life, this food offers a life that is eternal.
 From the burning bush to the gentle breeze, God has made his presence known among us since the beginning of time.
 Being among us as food for body and spirit is a significant way, being present.
 Christ's eucharistic presence is in bread and wine, among the commonest elements of food and drink in his day.
 The Lord is present among us through everyday things.